roycoprotocol/Weiroll-Wallet-Helper/README.md

 ## Overview

 This repository contains the implementation of a `WeirollWalletHelper` smart contract.
-The `WeirollWallet` is a smart contract wallet that can execute commands using the Weiroll VM.
-The `WeirollWalletHelper` is a utility contract that provides view functions to access the state of a `WeirollWallet` via STATICCALL in Weiroll scripts.
+The `WeirollWallet` is a smart contract wallet that can statefully execute commands using the Weiroll VM through recipes.
+The `WeirollWalletHelper` is a utility contract that provides view functions to access the state of a `WeirollWallet` via STATICCALL within Weiroll recipes.

 ## Contracts